If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 Point of View

 Point of view is one of the most important technical aspects of writing prose narrative.
 Once a writer has decided how to tell the story, he or she is often well on the way actually to doing it.
-From most distant to most intimate, here are some of the common points of view, followed by samples:
+From most distant to most intimate, here are some of the common points of view, followed by samples and a link to a point of view chart:

 Omniscient All knowing; freedom to visit every thought and deed of every character.
 Can describe anyone, switch around at will.
 Much 19th c. fiction.
 Many genre novels and best sellers.
 This is also how tales, fairy tales, and legends are usually told.